valkey-io/valkey-doc/docs/management/sentinel.md

 Replicas priority
 ---

-Redis instances have a configuration parameter called `replica-priority`.
+Valkey instances have a configuration parameter called `replica-priority`.
-This information is exposed by Redis replica instances in their `INFO` output, and Sentinel uses it in order to pick a replica among the ones that can be used in order to failover a master:
+This information is exposed by Valkey replica instances in their `INFO` output, and Sentinel uses it in order to pick a replica among the ones that can be used in order to failover a master: